 Our findings confirm observations from literature showing that genotype could drive gut microbiome composition among fish groups (Sevellec et al. 2018, Small et al. 2019, Smith et al. 2015).
-In our case, the largest difference in relative reads abundance was found for the Aeromonadaceae family which was almost 3 times more abundant in LB than in SB medaka (28.9% and 10.1%, respectively).
-Bacteria from the Aeromonas genus have been shown to be pathogenic for numerous fish species (Tomás 2012, Wang et al. 2018).
-Our previous findings from the same pond experiment did not indicate any difference in survival probability and somatic growth rate among introduced adults of the LB and SB lines (although LB medaka produced more offspring that grew faster), but suggested that adult and juvenile LB medaka foraged more overall (Evangelista et al. 2021).
-They were especially foraging more on benthic prey hidden in the sediments than the SB medaka (Evangelista et al. 2021).
-Although further investigation is required to back-up this hypothesis, increased abundance of Aeromonadaceae in LB might reflect distinct foraging strategies between the two lines, rather than changes in health conditions as Aeromonadaceae are known to be facultative aerobes and are mainly found in anoxic sediments (Tomás 2012, Laviad and Halpern 2016).
+In our case, the largest difference in relative read abundance was found for the Aeromonadaceae family which was almost 3 times more abundant in LB than in SB medaka (28.9% and 10.1%, respectively).
+Our previous findings from the same pond experiment suggested that adult and juvenile LB medaka foraged more on benthic prey hidden in the sediments than the SB medaka (Evangelista et al. 2021).
+Although further investigation is required to back-up this hypothesis, increased relative abundance of Aeromonadaceae in LB might reflect distinct foraging strategies between the two lines as Aeromonadaceae are known to be facultative aerobes and are mainly found in anoxic sediments (Tomás 2012, Laviad and Halpern 2016).
 Additionally, some Aeromonas display cellulolytic activity, which can be useful for the digestion of plant-based diet (Li et al. 2016).
 One could hypothesize that a higher proportion of Aeromonadaceae in LB medaka could be associated with a more omnivorous feeding habit compared to SB medaka (Liu et al. 2016).
-In addition, Verrucomocrobia found in greater quantities in LB would have a potential role as polysaccharide degraders in fresh water (Fuerst 2019).
-Altogether, our results suggest that even if the gut microbiome composition between the two lines differs, the mere description of microbiome diversity and composition is not sufficient.
-In fact, more targeted diet manipulation experiments between lines would be required in order to clearly identify whether adaptation to size selection could directly affect the gut microbiome, or indirectly through changes in diet.
+In addition, Neisseriaceae found in greater quantities in LB was also found to be more abundant in rainbow trout fed with fish-based meal as to opposed to those fed with insect meal (Terova et al. 2021), potentially suggesting that LB fish predate more on fish larvae than SB medaka.
+Interestingly, Rhodobacteraceae, which were found in higher proportion in SB medaka here, has been associated with higher levels of environmentally induced stress in the host (Pootakham et al. 2019 and references herein).
+This might add another line of evidence about the lesser capacity of SB medaka to cope with a less favourable surrounding environment, as previously reported (Evangelista et al. 2020, Evangelista et al. 2021).
+Altogether, our results suggest that even if the gut microbiome composition between the two lines differs, the mere description of microbiome diversity and composition is not sufficient to precisely identify the underlying causes of gut microbiome variation between SB and SL medaka.
+In fact, more targeted diet manipulation experiments between lines (e.g. Sullam et al. 2015) would be required in order to clearly identify whether adaptation to size selection could directly affect the gut microbiome, or indirectly through changes in diet.